isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

 In this problem, you will be proactive.
 You will need to identify a problem that should be answered through a spatial analysis.
 The steps are:

 1. Define a question which answer requires the analysis of spatial information.
 This could be linked to your main area of interest.

 2. Collect data from one or several online sources.

 3. Clean, organise, merge and process data, as required, so that it can be represented in your GIS project.

-4. Normalise you tables according to the 3rd normal form
+4. Normalise you tables according to the 3rd normal form.

 4. Map and create a meaningful symbology for the variables you want to analyse.

 5. Using your GIS map layout, create a single figure to represent the solution of your problem.
 If your question has several maps, compose them in the single figure.

     *Note: We will learn how to create map layouts in a class hands-on exercise*

 6. Include the figure in your report, complemented by a long caption that will answer the question you defined.
 Include also the source, as a citation and reference.

 You should create a specific GIS project for this problem, independent on the project used for problems 01 to 04.